h4mm4d/JAVAscript/README.md

 2. A reset button that resets search filter would be helpful.
 3. since there is only 111 records then a .js file is acceptable.
 However, when you have thousands of records then a database will be needed.

-However, the site is functional and looks usable.
+However, the site is functional and looks usable and itwas fun creating it.